querkmachine/FSFrontEndDocs/authoring-guidelines/writing-css-sass.md

 title: Writing CSS and Sass
 ---

-We use Sass as our CSS preprocessor and use the SCSS syntax.
-Sass is generally better supported than other compiled languages and SCSS is much closer to the vanilla CSS syntax, which is indispensable whenever a back-end developer has to poke around.
+We use [Sass](http://sass-lang.com/) as our CSS preprocessor of choice, and use the SCSS syntax.
+Sass is generally better supported by developers than other compiled languages and SCSS is much closer to the vanilla CSS syntax, which is indispensable whenever a back-end developer has to poke around.

 ## Selectors

 CSS selectors and properties should always be lowercase.
 Selectors use hyphens to separate words.
-Try to <mark>use whole words for selector names</mark> rather than abbreviations, as it makes code easier to understand at a glance.
+Try to **use whole words for selector names** rather than abbreviations, as it makes code easier to understand at a glance.

-As much as possible <mark>use classes to style elements</mark> and avoid nesting or creating needlessly specific selectors (*especially* IDs).
+As much as possible **use classes to style elements** and avoid nesting or creating needlessly specific selectors (*especially* IDs).
 Doing so maintains [low specificity](https://stuffandnonsense.co.uk/archives/images/specificitywars-05v2.jpg) across the project, making it easy to make conditional changes later on without having to resort to a cheeky `!important`.

-Avoid using an element name as a selector or qualifier unless that element can only appear once in the document. `html` and `body` are the most likely exceptions to this.
+Avoid using an element name as a selector or qualifier unless that element can (by specification) only appear once in the document. `html` and `body` are the most common exceptions.

 You *may* use an element name as a selector if you’re unable to add a class name to the output as is often the case with CMS-managed data.
 In these cases scope the selectors to a containing class such as `.wysiwyg`.